bollu/timi/README.md

 The LHS of the function application `((S K) K)` is pushed on top of the current stack.
-This continues to happen till we are left with just a supercombinator on the top of the stack.
+This process continues till there is a supercombinator on the top of the stack.

 ```haskell